 The payment of lump sum benefits upon emigration is to be removed and a new test be introduced where payment is only allowed where a person has remained non-tax resident for a period of at least three consecutive years or longer.
 This is a double whammy on the back of the “Expat Tax” amendment which took effect from 1 March 2020.

 NEXT STEPS FOR EXPATS

-This announcement is not going to be well-received by the wider South Africa expatriate community.
-However, this has been in the pipeline for some time and the bottom line is – you have 4 months left to get your tax affairs in order and Financially Emigrate under the existing regime or face having your life savings trapped in South Africa at the mercy of SARBs new “three year rule”.
+This announcement did not go down well with the wider South Africa expatriate community.
+However, this has been in the pipeline for some time and the bottom line is – you now have to Financially Emigrate under the new stricter regime.